Playboy's fight against 'PC culture' isn't over

 At 25, Hefner has already won what he saw as a significant battle.
 In February, Playboy decided to reverse its decision to eliminate nude pictures less than a year after a splashy announcement declared they would end the practice.

-He called the decision to do away with nudes as a "an example of PC culture overwhelming the office."
+He called the decision to do away with nudes "an example of PC culture overwhelming the office."

 Executives and the management team had fought to go non-nude because their view was that the magazine "had won the sexual revolution," Hefner claimed.